-IELTS Reading: A smart and the best strategy to handle YES/NO/NOT GIVEN
+IELTS Reading: A smart and the best strategy to handle TRUE, FALSE, NOT GIVEN or, YES, NO, NOT GIVEN

-In IELTS Reading exam, students often face the problem of dealing with different types of questions.
+In the IELTS Reading exam, students often face the problem of dealing with different types of questions.
 One of these questions is YES, NO, NOT GIVEN which is also known as TRUE, FALSE, NO INFORMATION.
-This is a question where many students, who have weakness in English reading, become utterly confused.
+This is a question where many students, who have weaknesses in English reading, become utterly confused.
 Especially it becomes difficult to decide on whether the answer should be NO or NOT GIVEN.
 In this post, I’ll provide a simple yet the best powerful trick to solve this problem.
 This may be helpful for everyone if you think about this question in a different way.

-IELTS Reading: A smart strategy to handle YES/NO/NOT GIVEN
+IELTS Reading: A smart and the best strategy to handle TRUE, FALSE, NOT GIVEN or, YES, NO, NOT GIVEN

 TRUE: if all 3 parts are found.